- Home

 Image credit: Instagram

-Lu's portfolio reaches further than Magalu, working with international brands such as Apple, Burger King, Adidas, and Red Bull.
-She was also the first non-athlete to become an official Red Bull cartoon character.
+Her portfolio includes international brands like Apple, Burger King, Adidas, and Red Bull, where she was the first non-athlete cartoon influencer.

 2. Lil Miquela (@lilmiquela)